St. Mary's Abbey, Duleek

-St. Mary's Abbey is a medieval monastery and National Monument located in Duleek, Ireland.
+St. Mary's Abbey is a medieval monastery and national monument located in Duleek, County Meath in Ireland.

 Location

 St. Mary's Abbey is located in the central part of Duleek called the Commons, between Main Street and Church Lane.
-The Nanny River is to the southwest.
+The River Nanny is to the southwest.

 History

 A monastery stood in Duleek from the 5th century.
 A round tower stood here; it was damaged by lightning in 1147 but survived a few more centuries.

 In 1180 Hugh de Lacy, Lord of Meath granted Duleek (including St. Patrick's Church) to the Canons Regular.
 However, the surviving buildings are later: the southern arcade is 13th century, the southern aisle and bell tower are 15th century and the main tower and the east gable with window are 16th century.
 The abbey was shut down in the 1537 Dissolution of the Monasteries.

 The Abbey was later used for burials.
 James Cusack, Catholic Bishop of Meath 1679–88, was buried in an effigial tomb.
 Also buried here is John Bellew, 1st Baron Bellew of Duleek who died of wounds received at the Battle of Aughrim, and his second son, Richard Bellew, 3rd Baron Bellew of Duleek.
 Saint Kienan's, a Church of Ireland church, was built next to the old abbey in 1816.